polo2ro/imapbox/README.md

 Cc              | An array of recipients
 Attachments     | An array of files names
-Date            | Message date with the timezone included, in the RFC 2822 format Utc             | Message date converted in UTC, in the ISO 8601 format WithHtml        | Boolean, if the message.html file exists or not WithText        | Boolean, if the message.txt file exists or not
+Date            | Message date with the timezone included, in the RFC 2822 format Utc             | Message date converted in UTC, in the ISO 8601 format.
+This can be used to sort emails or filter emails by date
+WithHtml        | Boolean, if the message.html file exists or not WithText        | Boolean, if the message.txt file exists or not